Zhuofeng-Li/Zhuofeng-Li.github.io/content/authors/admin/_index.md

 Hi, my name is Zhuofeng Li, a fourth year undergraduate student from Shanghai University.
 During 2024 Summer, I fortunately interned at Emory University supervised by Prof. [Liang Zhao](http://cs.emory.edu/~lzhao41/).

-My current research primarily focuses on LLM + GNN + XAI with two main objectives: **1.
-Explore how LLMs understand textual graphs**.
-Studying LLMs on textual graphs can enhance their ability to understand complex relationships and better preserve semantic and topological information, improving the effectiveness of graph data processing. **2.
-Explore graph structures crucial for LLM development in real-world production settings and applications.**
+My primary research focus lies in the intersection of Large Language Models (LLMs) and Data Mining for solving real-world problems including information retrieval and knowledge discovery.
 In the future, I would like to expand my research to Multimodal AI, including image, audio, and speech modalities.
 I'm also open to other topics.
 Please contact me if you'd like to chat!

 {style="text-align: justify;"}